keboola/connection-docs/components/extractors/social/twitter/index.md

 ## Usage Limits

-This extractor is designed to download up to
+This data source connector is designed to download up to

 - 3,200 most recent user tweets (User Timeline)
 -  800 mentions (Mentions)